 by: Thomas Young

 Many millions of words and hundreds of books have been published on social media.
 Not a day goes by that a major media outlet is not discussing social media issues and events.
-The purpose of this chapter is to help business owners and leaders understand the strategy behind the use of social media as a web marketing channel.
+The purpose of this chapter is to help business owners and leaders understand the strategy behind the use of social media as a strategic digital marketing channel.
 This chapter is not about the basics of social media or how business leaders should post on Facebook, or on other social media sites.
 Understanding social media strategy is important so that business leaders can provide the right direction to their sales and marketing teams.

 No Quick Fix with Social Media

 You will be disappointed in social media if you are looking for a quick fix or fast return.
 It takes time to build interest and followers.
 Without a loyal following, social media efforts can get very few results.
 Social media cannot stand on its own as an effective marketing channel.
-It is part of a comprehensive web marketing plan, content strategy and traffic generation program.
+It is part of a comprehensive strategic digital marketing plan, content strategy and traffic generation program.
 Social media can be a very effective content channel to communicate your business strategy.

 Welcome to the “Internets”